 Most major web browsers enable users to manage cookies directly in their settings.
 Please be aware that disabling or removing certain cookies may prevent you from using the full functionality of the website.
 You can find guides to disable cookies from the links below.

 If you email us with a general query, the information you provide to us will only be used to respond to your query.
 You will not be added to a database or mailing list.
 If you email us to request a prospectus or book onto an Open Day, we will add your details to our customer relationship management (CRM) system to enable us to process your request and provide useful information relating to it.
 Please refer to our Privacy Notice for more detail on how we collect and use personal information from enquirers.

 As permitted by the Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000 and by the Regulation of Investigatory Powers Act 2000, the University may electronically scan any emails received for obscene, indecent and illegal remarks and content.
-The University may also scan any messages left in 'chat rooms', bulletin boards etc, provided on its Virtual Campus, websites or other computing facilities for similar material.
+The University may also scan any messages left in 'chat rooms', bulletin boards etc, provided on its Virtual Learning Environment, websites or other computing facilities for similar material.

 Where the University is convinced that there is proper lawful authority for the interception of communications, our policy is to co-operate fully with the relevant authorities.
 If, however, we are convinced that the authorities have exceeded their powers either deliberately or by oversight, it is the policy of the University to assist Data Subjects in any complaint to the proper regulatory authority.

 Information about the University's Freedom of Information Publication Scheme and its legal obligations can be found on the Secretariat site: